-You may subtract all winnings received in 2003 related to an Arizona lottery prize won before March 22, 1983.
-You may subtract up to \$5,000 of winnings received in 2003 for Arizona lottery prizes won after March 21, 1983.
+You may subtract up to \$5,000 of winnings received in 2004 for Arizona lottery prizes.
 Only subtract those Arizona lottery winnings that you included on line B11 in the ARIZONA column and reported on your federal income tax return.